Our Tree Pruning Service

-Trees, like shrubs should not be pruned without good reason.
-Reasons for pruning trees can include removal of deadwood, to remove crossed or rubbing branches which could cause the start of disease and the reduction of height and spread to reduce contact with structures.
+Trees, like shrubs, should not be pruned without good reason.
+Reasons for pruning trees can include removal of deadwood, removing crossed or rubbing branches which could cause the start of disease and the reduction of the height and spread to reduce contact with structures.

-The pruning of large trees can be a very dangerous operation and should be undertaken by a qualified and experienced tree surgeon.
+The pruning of large trees can be a hazardous operation and should only be undertaken by a qualified and experienced tree surgeon or arborist.
 If the target cannot be reached from ground level, then the employment of a professional company is by far the safest choice for your own personal safety, other members of the public, your property and the health of your trees.

 When do we prune trees?

 Most routine tree maintenance work to remove weak, un-sound or dead limbs can be undertaken at any time during the year with little or no detriment to the tree.
 There are some diseases such as Oak Wilt which is spread by spores that can enter wounds after pruning, so a good tree surgeon will advise against this work when the spores are active.
 Likewise, any heavy pruning is best avoided just after the spring flush, this is because the tree will have used a lot of energy to produce its foliage and early shoot growth, removal of this foliage could prove detrimental to the trees overall health.

 The different tree pruning methods explained.

 Crown lifting is when the tree surgeon carries out the selective removal of the lowest branches of the tree to increase the distance between the lowest branches and the ground, this can be for various reasons including traffic or pedestrian clearance, to let in more light or to create a more desirable view.

 Crown reduction is a technique used by the tree surgeon to reduce the height and/or spread of the crown of a tree by the removal of the ends of branches whilst maintaining the tree's natural shape.